JARyon/SilkDesigns/README.md

 - Move the update button up from bottom of page to below the input fields.
 - remove deleted inventory from lists
 - Fix bug which sets inventory status to Allocated when initially assigning an inventory item to a location.
+- Remove the Success Message when creating a customer and rediret to customer list.
+- When creating a customer, it automatically creates a location.  change the name of that default location from "Default customer location" to be the name of the customer.

 ======  Validations =======
 - Which style of validation do you want: See Create Route vs Create Size. -Michael either one is fine.
 So I decided to have the validation fields on the screen and check if Model.IsValid.